Effects of climate change on oceans: Seals

 Seals are another marine mammal that are susceptible to climate change.
 Much like polar bears, some seal species have evolved to rely on sea ice.
 They use the ice platforms for breeding and raising young seal pups.
 In 2010 and 2011, sea ice in the Northwest Atlantic was at or near an all-time low and harp seals as well as ringed seals that bred on thin ice saw increased death rates.
 Antarctic fur seals in South Georgia in the South Atlantic Ocean saw extreme reductions over a 20-year study, during which scientists measured increased sea surface temperature anomalies.

 Dolphins

-Dolphins are marine mammals with broad geographic extent, making them susceptible to climate change in various ways.
-The most common effect of climate change on dolphins is the increasing water temperatures across the globe.
-This has caused a large variety of dolphin species to experience range shifts, in which the species move from their typical geographic region to cooler waters.
-Another side effect of increasing water temperatures is the increase in harmful algae blooms, which has caused a mass die-off of bottlenose dolphins.

 Climate change has had a significant impact on various dolphin species.
 For example: In the Mediterranean, increased sea surface temperatures, salinity, upwelling intensity, and sea levels have led to a reduction in prey resources, causing a steep decline in the short-beaked common dolphin subpopulation in the Mediterranean, which was classified as endangered in 2003.
 At the Shark Bay World Heritage Area in Western Australia, the local population of the Indo-Pacific bottlenose dolphin had a significant decline following a marine heatwave in 2011.
 River dolphins are highly affected by climate change as high evaporation rates, increased water temperatures, decreased precipitation, and increased acidification occur.